industrialbinaries/lola/README.md

 `json` -  JSON [payload](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CreatingtheNotificationPayload.html) of your push notification

-`notificationType` - Type of notification, this parameter is optional, when is not set payload will be send with default value `alert`.
-Can be one of 6 values `alert, background, voip, complication, fileprovider, mdm`
+`notificationType` - Type of notification, this parameter is optional, when is not set payload will be sent with default value `alert`.
+Can be one of 6 values `alert, background, VOIP, complication, fileprovider, mdm`

 For example:
 ```